richClubb/12Month12Projects/README.md

 Bourns Incremental Encoder 16 ppr 120rpm Solid is a rotary encoder which just gives quadrature pulses out

 The interface would likely have 3 knobs, 1 for the brightness (potentiometer), 2 for the sub-mode selection, and a button for the mode selection.

+It might also be nice to have a bluetooth interface for a phone so that you can just edit it from your desk.
+Having RGB might be nice, but it is not essential.